-- For the work as a whole, students are to complete the SOAPSTone + Theme worksheet (20 points) for Oedipus Rex.
+For the work as a whole, students are to complete the SOAPSTone + Theme worksheet (20 points) for Lord of the Flies.
 The entries must be detailed and some research might be required.
 See example below.

 SOAPSTone + Theme: This is for the novel or text as a whole!